 The budget and policy framework sets out an annual timetable for the HRA budget process.
 Production of this report and the ability to scrutinise the budget are key features of that framework, along with consultation with tenants.
-The HRA Budget report for 2019/20 is presented here with the intention that it will be considered by Cabinet on 11 February 2019 and Council on 27 February 2019.
+The HRA Budget report for 2019/20 is presented here with the intention that it will be considered by Council on 27 February 2019.